 install.packages("dplyr")Code language: R (r)

-Note that dplyr is part of the Tidyverse package which can be installed.
-Installing the Tidyverse package will install a number of very handy and useful R packages.
+Note that dplyr is part of the Tidyverse package, which can be installed.
+Installing the Tidyverse package will install several very handy and useful R packages.
 For example, we can use dplyr to remove columns, and remove duplicates in R. Moreover, we can use tibble to add a column to the dataframe in R. Finally, the package Haven can be used to read an SPSS file in R and to convert a matrix to a dataframe in R. For more examples, and R tutorials, see the end of the post.

 Importing Example Data